jnnrdn/webbviken-genesis-starter/README.md

 You can then type any of these commands:

-- `npm start` to start development processes (gulp, browsersync etc).
+- `npm start` to start development processes and watch for changes (gulp, browsersync etc).
 - `npm build` to build the project for production.